-Choosing your recruitment software is one of the most important decisions you can make as a recruitment business.
-It’s pretty much at the core of your consultants’ productivity and can either make or break an agency so if you’re going to change CRM, it’s worth doing it properly.
-There are tonnes of questions and do’s and don’ts but today, let’s focus on the mistakes you really need to avoid when selecting recruitment software.
+Choosing the best recruitment software is one of the most important decisions you can make as a recruitment business.
+It’s pretty much at the core of your consultants’ productivity and can either make or break an agency so if you’re going to change your recruiting CRM, it’s worth doing it properly.
+There are tonnes of questions and do’s and don’ts but today, let’s focus on seven mistakes you really need to avoid when selecting recruitment software.

 Putting someone in charge who doesn’t have much experience

 An increasing number of people with limited knowledge of recruitment are being given the power to select a new system.
 Generally, these are not the people who actually use the system and may not have much experience around the recruitment process so are they really the best people to be doing the job?
 It’s more beneficial to get key users like senior recruiters and the management team involved who deal with the recruitment process on a daily basis and have greater expertise.
 They will also be able to help with user buy-in and are in a position where people are more likely to listen to them.

 Taking advice or recommendations from any Tom, Dick or Harry

 LinkedIn is such a useful platform for asking for recommendations for a new CRM but bear in mind that not everyone will have the same business model or needs as you.
 There could be 10 people all shouting about the same system but if it won’t meet your requirements then forget about it.
 Also, be wary of so-called “experts” and the knowledge or advice they share..
 You might want to take it with a pinch of salt!

 Not giving a clear idea of what they want the system to do